codymlewis/SecOpt/README.md

 To install all required libraries, run the `./Configure.sh` shell script.
 This will also detect if you have a NVIDIA GPU and install the correct library for acceleration.

 Then for the experiments, there are the `inversion` and `performance` folders with respectively correspond to Section VI.A and VI.B.
 The inversion experiments can be run by first training the required models with `train.sh`, then attacking them with `attack.sh`.
 The performance experiments can be run with `train.sh`.
 Both experiments generate a `results.csv` file which can be processed and summarized into tables by running `python statistics.py`.

+## Supplementary Material

+The supplementary material for the paper is located in the `supplementary_material.md` file.